ShashankVM/moore_seq_detector_overlapping/README.md

   ![Waveform of covered statement opened in GTKWave](https://github.com/ShashankVM/moore_seq_detector_overlapping/blob/main/moore_seq.png)
 - This is a formally verified Moore FSM based overlapping sequence detector with registered outputs.
 - **Tools & Technologies:** SystemVerilog, SystemVerilog Assertions, Yosys, Tabby CAD Suite
-- **Note:** Assertion passing using Bounded Model Checking.
-Assertion failing for Full Proof, in discussions with YosysHQ team to root cause it.
+- **Results:** Assertion passing using both Bounded Model Checking and Full Proof using induction engine.
+Thanks to YosysHQ team for providing the insight on adding the one-hot state encoding assertion to get the proof to pass.